Sweden failed to protect elderly in COVID pandemic, commission finds | Health

 Sweden failed to protect elderly in COVID pandemic, commission finds

-Sweden failed to protect elderly people during the pandemic with the high level of community spread likely the biggest factor as the coronavirus ravaged ill-prepared nursing homes, an initial report by an official commission said on Tuesday.
+Systemic shortcomings in Sweden's elderly care coupled with inadequate measures from the government and agencies contributed to the country's high death toll in nursing homes, an initial report by an official commission said on Tuesday.
 Sweden's pandemic strategy, shunning lockdowns and masks, has stood out internationally.
 It left schools, restaurants and businesses largely open while appealing to people to socially distance and maintain good hygiene.

-When announced during the spring, the strategy was coupled with a goal to "ring-fence" the elderly from COVID-19.
-But as deaths mounted, above all at nursing homes, the commission was appointed to asses the response.
-In the commission's first findings, it said the overall spread and previously known structural problems within the elderly care system, for which the current and previous governments were ultimately responsible, were to blame for the many deaths.
+When announced during the spring, the strategy was twinned with a goal to "ring-fence" the elderly from COVID-19.
+But as deaths mounted, especially at nursing homes, the commission was appointed to asses the response.
+The commission said previously known structural problems within the elderly care system, for which authorities, regions, private care givers and municipalities share responsibility, were to blame for the many deaths.

+"But we want to say that it is the government that rules the country and has the ultimate responsibility," Mats Melin, the commission chairman, told a news conference.
+"The government should have taken measures to ensure the elderly care was better equipped to deal with the pandemic."

 - READ MORE ON: